w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-six.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
   label: wai-people-use-web

-permalink: /people-use-web/user-stories/story-six/   # Add the language shortcode to the end, with no slash at end, for example: /people-use-web/user-stories/story-six/fr
+permalink: /people-use-web/user-stories/story-six/  # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
-ref: /people-use-web/user-stories/story-six/      # Translators, do not change this
+ref: /people-use-web/user-stories/story-six/  # Do not change this

 parent_in_h1:
   - ref: /people-use-web/user-stories/
     name: nav_title
   - ref: /people-use-web/
     name: nav_title

 navigation:
   previous: /people-use-web/user-stories/story-five/